utdata/icj-setting-up/windows-01.md

 In the list of Documents, there should be two things:

-1. A folder called `bash-git-promopt`.
+1. A folder called `bash-git-prompt`.

 ![git-bash-prompt](images/git-bash-prompt-installed.png)